acmsigsoft/EmpiricalStandards/docs/drafts/QualitativeSimulation.md

 <checklist name="Desirable">

 - [ ]	  provides supplemental materials such as task materials, coding schemes, coding examples, decision rules, or extended chain-of-evidence tables
 - [ ]   includes debriefing sessions with participants
+- [ ]   describes if there was any sort of interference or prompting by the researcher at any stage of task simulation
 - [ ]   cross-checks observations against statements made my participants during debriefing sessions
 - [ ]   describes how prior understandings of the phenomena were managed and/or influenced the research
 - [ ]   EITHER: evaluates an a priori theory (or model, framework, taxonomy, etc.) using deductive coding with an a priori coding scheme based on the prior theory